fbpx

 • Meeting with you throughout your studies to ensure that you are happy with the level of support you are receiving.

-We can only offer support if you choose to tell us about your disability, but this allows us to discuss your learning needs and ensure that we can provide appropriate support.
-Where possible, it is also important that you indicate your learning needs at least two months before your begin your studies so that we can begin to put in place the best support before you start.
+We can only offer support if you tell us about your disability.
+If you choose to tell us, we can discuss your learning needs and ensure that we can provide appropriate support.
+If you can, please let us know about your learning needs at least two months before your begin your studies so that we can give you the best support possible.

-To discuss Learning Support in more detail, please contact Anna Soumeka, Learning Support Co-Ordinator for the College, asoumeka@nazarene.ac.uk
+To discuss Learning Enhancement in more detail, please contact Joe Boston, Learning Enhancement Co-ordinator, at jboston@nazarene.ac.uk.

 Applying for DSA